Updated: Jun 28

 Spirituality comes in an assortment of flavors and varieties.
 For over 35 years, I have been drinking from the well of wisdom in the Vedas and especially appreciating the sweetness of its ripened fruit known as Srimad-Bhagavatam.
 The Vedas are a vast body of literature containing knowledge in every field of human life to help the soul navigate this world and reach the ultimate destination beyond it.

-This ancient manual of life was compiled by Srila Vyasadeva, who is revered by spiritually realizes saints and seers as a literary incarnation of God.
-In Sanskrit, he is called a saktyavesa-avatara, which means one who is empowered with energy of Divinity to fulfill a distinct purpose.
-In the case of Vyasa, the Divine purpose was the writing of everything that humans need to know to fulfill their aims and completely awaken spiritually.
+This ancient manual of life was compiled by Srila Vyasadeva, who is revered by spiritually realizes saints and seers as an incarnation of God.
+His divine purpose was the writing of everything that humans need to know to fulfill their aims and completely awaken spiritually.

 Although Vyasadeva was such an avatar – not at all an ordinary person – he felt despondent after composing all the Vedas.
 His guru, Narada Muni, the great sage among the demigods, then appeared before Vyasa and explained that the cause of his despondency was that he had not yet fully glorified the personal feature of the Absolute Truth.
 Taking this to heart, Srila Vyasadeva then meditated deeply upon the Supreme Personality of Godhead and wrote Srimad-Bhagavatam from his mature and pure realization.

 In Vyasa’s own estimation, the cream of all spiritual wisdom within the Vedas is found within the Srimad-Bhagavatam.
 And the cream of that cream he describes as bhakti, devotional service to the Supreme Personality of Godhead.